Sign up for Funding Circle newsletter!

 Remember, with SBA microloans the maximum time you can take to repay a loan is six years.

 As a business owner, you might be wearing twelve different hats on any given day.
 Funding Circle is here to deliver the business financing options you need quickly, so you can focus on what’s important — growing your business.
-And with loan amounts ranging from $25,000 to $500,000, terms from 6 months to 5 years, and rates starting at just 4.99%, we aim to make it as flexible and affordable as possible.
+And with loan amounts ranging from $25,000 to $500,000, terms from 6 months to 5 years, and competitive interest rates, we aim to make it as flexible and affordable as possible.

 What can I use my business loan for?